joerong666/myfunc/README.md

 Description
 =======
-an improve version of fedora Func, easy to install and run for everyone(not only root to install and run)
+an improve version of fedora Func, easy to install and run under any directory for anyone(not only root)

 FUNC安装
 =======